syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Importing-annotations-from-XFDF-file-to-PDF-document).

 ## Importing annotations from JSON file

 JSON stands for JavaScript Object Notation.
 It is a collection of key or value pairs and it is used for serializing and transmitting the structured data over a network connection.
 You can import the annotation data from the JSON file to PDF using the [ImportAnnotations](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html#Syncfusion_Pdf_Parsing_PdfLoadedDocument_ImportAnnotations_System_IO_Stream_Syncfusion_Pdf_Parsing_AnnotationDataFormat_) method in [PdfLoadedDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) class.